7h3v01c3/tutorials/divi_funds_migration_to_original_wallet.md

 1. **Unlock your wallet** if necessary.

-2. Run the following command to check the current wallet you're using:
+2. Run the following command in Debug Console to check the current wallet you're using:
    ```bash
    getwalletinfo
    ```